X

 What to look out for?

 The crypto scammers are changing company names every so often to avoid being listed on warning pages like this.
 They also often used well known company names so that if you as victim would search for the name on Google, you would see positive reviews or happy customers.
 They simple “steal” the name or use a similar name to accomplish a level of trust.
 With this said, it is important to be careful and always be suspicious when handling your crypto currencies with strangers involved.
 If you get a phone call from someone offering to help with your crypto, whether it’s related to “lost Bitcoin” or some kind of magical investment that has a very high return guaranteed – stay away regardless what the name of the company who is calling you.
 These phone calls are made in the thousands every day all over the world and not seldom based on hacked information from crypto exchanges or companies where customers would have registered to a serious service at some point.
 Below is a list of some serious crypto companies who have got their email database hacked and leaked, which is now abused by the scammers by emailing you pretending to be representing that company or just using it because they know you have had some interest in crypto currencies previously; hence increasing their success rate of scamming their victims.
+If you live in a country where it’s illegal with casino gambling, then it’s usually a good idea to simply avoid it.

 Companies who have been hacked and/or with leaked email/phone details